 - $1-$5 per place

-Many beaches and views are free.
+The majority of beaches and views are available for free.

-- Enough for maps, bookings, and social media
+- enough for bookings, maps and social media

 Miscellaneous expenses

-This includes:
+This covers:

 - Snacks